 Tom Steel, 'The life and death of St Kilda' (1975 and revised edition)

 Michael Robson, 'St Kilda: Church, visitors and natives' (2005)

 Bob Chalmers, 'Rewriting St Kilda: New Views on Old Ideas' (2011)

-The St Kilda school logbook, 1900 - 1930, has been digitally imaged by National Records of Scotland for Hebridean Archives and is available to view online.
+The St Kilda school logbook, 1900 - 1930, has been digitally imaged by National Records of Scotland for Tasglann nan Eilean (Hebridean Archives) and is available to view online.
 To find out more see our research guides on church records, Scottish government records after 1707 and private papers in the collections.

 St Kilda is the only World Heritage Site recognised for both its natural beauty and cultural significance.
 Discover more about St Kilda World Heritage Site on The Scottish Ten website, a ground-breaking 3D scanning project to digitally document five Scottish and five international World Heritage Sites.